-St. James’s has been invited to be part of a faith based initiative, Circles RVA whose mission is to break the cycle of poverty in the City of Richmond.
-Last year community and civic leaders, government representatives, faith congregations, and non-profit organizations troubled by the Richmond rate of poverty joined together to determine a proven strategy that would help people move out of poverty.
+St. James’s is part of a faith based initiative, Circles RVA whose mission is to break the cycle of poverty in the City of Richmond.
+In 2016, community and civic leaders, government representatives, faith congregations, and non-profit organizations troubled by the Richmond rate of poverty joined together to determine a proven strategy that would help people move out of poverty.
 Circles USA, with over 75 chapters in North America provides a curriculum and strategy to meet the challenge of poverty.
 Approximately 15% of Americans live in poverty.
 The Richmond poverty rate is nearly twice the national level at 25.3% and the rate is even worse for Richmond’s children under 18 years: 38.7%.
 These numbers represent the faces of children, men and women who come to us daily for support, respite and hope.

 Circles RVA, LLC provides a process that empowers motivated low-income participants to permanently move from poverty to economic stability and provides opportunity for community leaders and residents and faithful people to take collective action to resolve systemic barriers that interfere with low-income individuals attaining economic stability.